amd/aocl-sparse/tests/examples/README.md

 	```
 	export SPARSE_ROOT=$HOME/amd/aocl-sparse
 	```
 	**Note** If in case, AOCL_ROOT contains AOCL Sparse installation along with BLAS, LAPACK and UTILS libraries, then "SPARSE_ROOT" takes precedence when searching for sparse library and headers.
-4. Add library paths of Sparse, BLAS LAPACK and UTILS to environment path variable $LD_LIBRARY_PATH.
+4. Add library paths of Sparse, BLAS, LAPACK and UTILS to environment path variable $LD_LIBRARY_PATH.
 	```
 	export LD_LIBRARY_PATH=$SPARSE_ROOT/lib:$AOCL_ROOT/lib:$LD_LIBRARY_PATH
 	```
-	**Note** Adding the library and headers paths to LD_LIBRARY_PATH is required in case of shared library (.so)
+	**Note** Adding the library paths to LD_LIBRARY_PATH is required in case of shared library (.so)

 5. Configure the build system to compile sample applications.
 Make sure the build configuration is same as the one used to build aoclsparse library for BUILD_ILP64 and SUPPORT_OMP variables.
 	```